 What is the evidence of Gastrointestinal tract involvement?

 There is clear evidence from endoscopy that it can damage the stomach and the intestines.
-Patients with more of gastric body involvement do have
+Patients with more gastric body involvement do have worse outcomes.

 What is the outcome?

-Conclusion: Physician should recognize that digestive symptoms may be a presenting feature of COVID-19, and there should be increased index of suspicion for an early diagnosis than waiting for respiratory symptoms to develop.
-Virus has a potential of feco-oral transmission.
+Conclusion: Physicians should recognize that digestive symptoms may be a presenting feature of COVID-19, and there should be an increased index of suspicion for an early diagnosis than waiting for respiratory symptoms to develop.
+The virus has the potential for fecal-oral transmission.